antleaf/doapr/webroot/content/services/orcid.md

 ---
-date: 2022-04-05
+date: 2022-06-02
 draft: false
-title: ORCID (Open Researcher and Contributor ID)
+title: ORCID
 service_id: orcid
-description: A free service assigning a unique and permanent identifier to researchers publishing articles and other items.
+description: Open Researcher and Contributor ID - A free service assigning a unique and permanent identifier to researchers publishing articles and other items.
 Avoids the problems related to multiple email addresses, and to the mobility during the career (the ID remains stable all along the career of a researcher independently of his employer or situation).
 Not for profit organisation.
 service_url: https://orcid.org/
-categories:
+cost: completely_free
+functions:
-- researcher_identification
+- researcher-identification
+repo_count: 0
 ---